mmiguel6288code/logarhythm/docs/logarhythm/logarhythm.md

         >>> _=logger.set_all(level=NOTSET)
         >>> grandchild.level == NOTSET
         True

+        ```

     `set_format(self, fmt=None, time_fmt=None, style=None, handle=None)`
     :   Sets the formatting for handlers.
-        The first three arguments are the same as logging.
+        The first three arguments are the same as the logging module and are compatible with the output of the logarhythm.build_format() function.

         If handle is None - will apply to all existing handlers and to any that are created in the future.